simondoesstuff/ChandaChall/README.md

-Simon Walker
-2/20/2022
+## This algorithm can solve the largest dataset in 135 seconds.

 ---

-My algorithm can solve the largest dataset in 135 seconds.

 # Trickle Algorithm